magv/ratracer/README.md

   to guarantee the ordering of the families, otherwise they are auto-detected from the equation files.

+  Up to 64 different families are currently supported, each with up to 16 indices, and the total sum of the absolute index values of at most 16.

 * **load-equations** *file.eqns*

   Load linear equations from the given file in Kira format,